Animal daily mobility patterns analysis using resting event networks: Methods

 \subsection{Null model}

 To properly characterize the event networks and identify potential daily mobility patterns in fish trajectories we first need to define a null model (NM).
 Null model analysis are really useful to identify non-random patterns.
-In our case we need to generate random event networks preserving the observed events spatio-temporal characteristics: the number of events, the events duration and day of occurrence, and the spatial distribution of events.
+In our case we need to generate random event networks preserving the observed events spatio-temporal characteristics: the number of events, the events duration and day of occurrence, and the global spatial distribution of events.
 The topology of the resting event network introduced in the previous section is strongly constrained in time.
 Indeed, the probability $\mathbb{P}(\delta_t(e,e')>0)$ of connecting two events in a random situation is highly dependent of the events' duration and whether they occurred on the same day or not.
-We can however take these temporal constraints into accounts by generating random networks' topology in which, for a given day, starting events time are drawn at random along the day.
-Regarding the spatial component of the network (i.e. link weights), we generate random distances $\delta_s(e,e')$ by reshuffling the events' location, thus preserving the spatial distribution of events over the ten days of observation.
+We can however take these temporal constraints into account by generating random networks' topology in which, for a given day, starting events time are drawn at random along the day.
+In other words, we reshuffled, for each fish, the starting time of every events of the resting event network while preserving the day of occurrence of the events and their duration.
+Regarding the spatial component of the network (i.e. link weights), we generated random weights $\delta_s(e,e')$ by reshuffling the resting events' location, thus preserving the spatial distribution of events locations over the ten days of observation.
 Using this approach we generate $100$ random event networks for each fish.